chloeegong/Lightguard/README.md

 V1:

 ### Prerequisite
-Install the Expo Go app on your iOS or Android phone and connect to the same wireless network as your computer.
+## 1. Install the Expo Go app on your iOS or Android phone and connect to the same wireless network as your computer.

+## 2. Install NodeJS v16.17.1
-#### Installation on MacOS
+## Installation on MacOS
 Install NodeJS (via Homebrew on MacOS)
 ```
 $ brew install node
 ```
-#### Installation on Windows
+## Installation on Windows
-Install NodeJS v18.12.1 (via [NodeJS](https://nodejs.org/en/download/))
+Install NodeJS (via [NodeJS][https://nodejs.org/en/download/])

 ### Set up Development Environment
 Clone repo and download dependencies